 But Allbirds shoes also make perfect travel shoes as we have come to find out.
 They are a great combination of being lightweight, comfortable, and versatile.
 They are also easy to clean as most of their styles are machine washable.
 These are all qualities we look for in choosing a shoe for traveling.

 Laurence and I have both been wearing Allbirds sneakers since 2021 and we have tried the Allbirds Wool Runner shoes, the Allbirds Wool Runner Mizzle shoes, the Allbirds Tree Runner shoes, and their Trino socks.
-We have traveled with our shoes several times now and worn our shoes in eight different countries.
+We have traveled with our shoes several times now and worn our shoes in ten different countries, including the UK, Italy, Morocco, Kenya, Uganda, France, and the USA.

 In this Allbirds review, we’ll share some information about Allbirds, where you can buy their shoes, our thoughts about Allbirds as travel shoes, how to wash your Allbirds shoes, and some photos of us wearing the shoes during our travels.